rmvpaeme/cfRRBS_manuscript/README.md

 - Wilms tumor: TARGET-L3: ftp://anonymous:guest@caftpd.nci.nih.gov/pub/OCG-DCC/TARGET/WT/methylation_array/
 - Clear cell sarcoma of the kidney: TARGET-L3: ftp://anonymous:guest@caftpd.nci.nih.gov/pub/OCG-DCC/TARGET/CCSK/methylation_array/

-As some files are very large, only the scripts are hosted in this repository.
-You can download dataset with example and tests files [here].

 ## Preprocessing raw sequencing reads
 After the sequencing run has finished, all fastq.gz files are put into one folder and the snakemake pipeline in the preprocessing folder (`code/preprocessing/Bismark_pipeline_SE.snakefile`) was initiated.
 - For RRBS data: reads were not deduplicated according to the Bismark user guide.